AmaanSayyad/APT-Casino-Mantle/README.md

     participant U as User
     participant SA as Smart Account
     participant UI as Game UI
-    participant MT as Somnia Testnet
+    participant MT as Mantle Sepolia
     participant API as API Route
     participant SC as Smart Contract (Arbitrum)
     participant PE as Pyth Entropy